 z.
 B. IP, TCP, UDP, PPP, ARP, RARP, ICMP

 - DNS (Domain Name System)

-Administers the namespace in networks, e.g. for converting domain names into IP addresses (client/relay/server).
+It manages the namespace in networks, e.g. for the conversion of domain names into IP addresses (client/relay/server).

 - Dynamic DNS